 May 2016 - We raised over £1600 in donations and almost £1m in bequests....thank you to all who supported us.

-IIn May 2016, our practice is taking part in Make a Will Month to support Bluebell Wood Children’s Hospice and I recently had the opportunity to visit for the first time.
+In May 2016, our practice is took part in Make a Will Month to support Bluebell Wood Children’s Hospice and our Paralegal Alex, recently had the opportunity to visit for the first time.
 Below are his thoughts from his visit.

-They need more than £4million Pounds a year to run effectively as all the services are completely FREE to the patients and their families.
-They receive less than 10% funding from the Government, whereas adult cancer Hospices get around 40%...go figure; so they are always looking at new and inventive way of raising money.
+They need more than £4 million Pounds a year to run effectively as all the services are completely FREE to the patients and their families.
+They receive less than 10% funding from the Government, whereas adult cancer Hospices get around 40%.

 A few hundred pounds left by many people in their Wills, soon mounts up, so we ask you not only to make the donation of £95 for a single Will or £150 for double Wills at the time of preparation but also have a kind heart in your Will for when you pass.
 All the donation goes to Bluebell Wood Children’s Hospice.